 All branch options terminate on the tenth anniversary of the date of grant, unless terminated earlier as described below.
-Upon termination of a participant's employment with WESCO, unless otherwise determined by the Compensation Committee, (1) any unexercisable branch options held by such participant will terminate and will not be exercisable, (2) in the case of termination other than for cause, then exercisable branch options will terminate within certain specified periods depending upon the circumstances of the termination of employment, and (3) in the case of termination for cause, all branch options held by such participant, whether or not then exercisable, will terminate immediately.
+Upon termination of a participant's employment with WESCO, unless otherwise determined by the Compensation Committee, (1) any unexercisable branch options held by such participant will terminate and will not be exercisable, (2) in the case of termination other than for cause (as defined in the branch option plan), then exercisable branch options will terminate within certain specified periods depending upon the circumstances of the termination of employment, and (3) in the case of termination for cause, all branch options held by such participant, whether or not then exercisable, will terminate immediately.